 - Level 1-3: Mild signs like stiff body language or lip licking

-- Level 4-7: Vocalizations (barking), growling) or lunging attempts
+- Level 4-7: Vocalisations (barking, growling) or lunging attempts

 - Level 8-10: Full-blown physical reactions like biting or prolonged aggression

-Over75% of dogs improvewith desensitization when intensity is measured accurately9.
+Over 75% of dogs improve with desensitisation when intensity is measured accurately.

 If reactions reach level 8-10 or show aggression toward humans, get help right away.
-Signs like prolonged anxiety or worsening behavior despite home efforts mean you need professional help.
+Signs like prolonged anxiety or worsening behaviour despite home efforts mean you need professional help.
 Over 30% of owners already use specialists for severe cases8.
-Look for certified trainers or veterinary behaviorists with experience in reactivity.
+Look for certified trainers or veterinary behaviourists with experience in reactivity.

 Proactive assessment prevents escalation and ensures training meets your dog’s needs.
-This checklist is your roadmap to effective managing reactive behavior in dogs before starting courses.
+This checklist is your roadmap to effectively managing reactive behaviour in dogs before starting courses.

 Essential Dog Training Courses for Reactive Dogs: Finding the Right Program

 Choosing the right dog training program for reactive dogs is crucial.
-You have several options like group classes, private sessions, and specialized methods.
-Look for programs that use positive reinforcement and desensitization.
+You have several options, like group classes, private sessions, and specialised methods.
+Look for programs that use positive reinforcement and desensitisation.
 This ensures your dog makes steady progress.

 Group Classes vs. Private Training